qemqemqem/ClueEval/README.md

-# ClueEval: Investigating LLM Reasoning through Mystery Solving
+# ClueEval: Murder Mysteries as LLM Evals

 ClueEval is a project designed to evaluate the reasoning capabilities of Large Language Models (LLMs) by challenging them to solve generated mystery stories.
-This tool creates complex, Agatha Christie-style murder mysteries and presents them to LLMs, testing their ability to follow clues, make logical deductions, and arrive at correct conclusions.

 ## Purpose

-The main objectives of ClueEval are:

-1. To assess LLMs' capacity for complex reasoning and deduction.
-2. To evaluate LLMs' ability to process and synthesize information from multiple sources.
-3. To test LLMs' understanding of cause and effect in narrative contexts.
-4. To explore LLMs' potential for creative problem-solving within structured scenarios.
+ClueEval creates mystery stories that theoretically test deductive reasoning abilities in solving.

 ## How It Works

-1. **Story Generation**: The system creates a unique murder mystery, complete with a killer, victim, murder weapon, location, and a cast of characters with their own motives and alibis.
+1. **Story Generation**: The system randomly generates a basic mystery, including a killer and victim, in `story/random_details.py`.
+Then, `story/writer.py` uses an LLM to create a unique murder mystery, giving each character their own story and perspective.

 2. **Narrative Creation**: A detailed narrative is generated, including both the true events and misleading information.

 3. **Clue Assembly**: The system compiles a set of clues, some relevant to solving the mystery and others serving as red herrings.

-4. **LLM Challenge**: The generated mystery, along with its clues, is presented to an LLM for solving.

-5. **Evaluation**: The LLM's solution is compared to the actual solution, assessing its reasoning process and accuracy.
+4. **Prose**: The set of clues is turned into prose.

+5. **Evaluation**: Whodunnit?
+The clues contained in the prose should be enough to figure it out.
+These are fair play mysteries.

 ## How to Run

-1. Ensure you have Python 3.7+ installed on your system.
+1. Ensure you have Python 3.10+ installed on your system.

 2. Clone this repository:
    ```